 By Jessica Truss | Published July 9th, 2020

-Let’s face it… many of us are skint after Christmas or have resolutions to sort our finances out.
+Let’s face it… many of us have resolutions to sort our finances out.
 There are so many tips out there - but what is actually worth trying?
 And what is a waste of time?

 I tried 7 money saving strategies from the “experts”, here are the results:

 1. Save hundreds on your energy bills in 60 seconds

 Did you know that energy companies are ripping us off to the tune of £300 or more every single year?
 With another round of price hikes around the corner, it could be a brutal winter for millions of us.